Christmas Island Airport: Airlines and destinations

 Traffic to and from the airport varies greatly.
 Along with regular flights to the Australian mainland, the airport receives weekly open charter flights from Jakarta with Garuda Indonesia and fortnightly open charter flights from Kuala Lumpur with Batik Air Malaysia.
 Historically airlines such as Indonesia AirAsia, Malaysia Airlines and SilkAir travelled to the island.
 Tourist attractions such as the migration of the Christmas Island red crab and the island's Christmas Island Resort have caused spikes in traffic levels.
 The construction of an immigration detention centre on the island resulted in a temporary increase in RAAF and DIMIA arrivals.

 Statistics

 Christmas Island International Airport served 26,723 revenue passengers during financial year 2017–2018.

-Fees and Charges

-Fees and charges at the airport are set by the Commonwealth of Australia and are considerably higher than other airports, especially for small aircraft.
-The high cost per movement for aircraft less than 20,000kg of AUD $300 effectively ensures that scenic flights and smaller aircraft use is discouraged.